-February 2, 2018
+May 3, 2018

-To: All Subcommittee on Indian, Insular and Alaska Native Affairs Members From: Majority Committee Staff Subcommittee on Indian, Insular and Alaska Native Affairs (x6-9725) Hearing: Legislative hearing on H.R.
-4032 (Rep. Tom O'Halleran), To confirm undocumented Federal rights-of-way or easements on the Gila River Indian Reservation, clarify the northern boundary of the Gila River Indian Community's Reservation, to take certain land located in Maricopa County and Pinal County, Arizona, into trust for the benefit of the Gila River Indian Community, and for other purposes.
-February 6, 2018, at 2:00 p.m. in 1324 Longworth HOB
+To: All Natural Resources Committee Members From: Majority Committee Staff Subcommittee on Indian, Insular and Alaska Native Affairs (x6-9725) Mark-Up: H.R.
+4032 (Rep. Tom O'Halleran), To confirm undocumented Federal rights-ofway or easements on the Gila River Indian Reservation, clarify the northern boundary of the Gila River Indian Community's Reservation, to take certain land located in Maricopa County and Pinal County, Arizona, into trust for the benefit of the Gila River Indian Community, and for other purposes.
+May 8, 2018 at 10:15 a.m.; 1324 Longworth HOB